St. Peter's Lutheran Church

 The St. Peter's Lutheran Church in Blooming, Oregon was organized on May 7, 1882.
 Blooming was located about two miles south of Cornelius which is approximately 25 miles west of Portland.

-The founding members of the church included Germans who had emigrated directly from Germany and several Volga German families that were among the group that traveled from Kansas and arrived in Portland in 1881.
-Although most of these families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon and chose to settle to the west of Portland in the Tualatin Valley where they could continue their livelihoods as farmers.
+The founding members of the church included Germans who had emigrated directly from Germany and a small number of Volga German families.
+The Volga Germans were among the group that traveled from Kansas and arrived in Portland in 1881.
+Although most of the Kansas families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon and chose to settle to the west of Portland in the Tualatin Valley where they could continue their livelihoods as farmers.
 They joined other German families in the area and founded the community of Blooming.

 Most of the families were from the colonies of Neu-Yagodnaya-Polyana, Schöntal, and Schönfeld, which were daughter colonies of Yagodnaya-Polyana and neighboring Pobochnaya.
 These families include:

-This group of Volga Germans were the first to join an established Lutheran denomination (Missouri Synod) in Oregon.
+This group of Volga Germans were the first in Oregon to join an established Lutheran denomination (the Missouri Synod).

-The new St. Peter's Church (1989) and Blooming Cemetery remain as reminders of this community.
+A new St. Peter's Church was built in 1989.
+This church, along with the Blooming Cemetery, remain as reminders of this community.

-The founding members of the church included Germans who had emigrated directly from Germany and several Volga German families that were among the group that traveled from Kansas and arrived in Portland in 1881.
-Although most of these families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon and chose to settle to the west of Portland in the Tualatin Valley where they could continue their livelihoods as farmers.
+The founding members of the church included Germans who had emigrated directly from Germany and a small number of Volga German families.
+The Volga Germans were among the group that traveled from Kansas and arrived in Portland in 1881.
+Although most of the Kansas families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon and chose to settle to the west of Portland in the Tualatin Valley where they could continue their livelihoods as farmers.
 They joined other German families in the area and founded the community of Blooming.

 Most of the families were from the colonies of Neu-Yagodnaya-Polyana, Schöntal, and Schönfeld, which were daughter colonies of Yagodnaya-Polyana and neighboring Pobochnaya.
 These families include: